Postgraduate Open Afternoon 5 September 2018

 This programme is CEng accredited and fulfils the educational requirements for registration as a Chartered Engineer when presented with a CEng accredited Bachelors programme.

-Part-time study options often mean that the number of modules taken is reduced per semester, with the full modules required to complete the programme spread over two academic years.
+Part-time study options means that the number of modules taken is halved per semester, with the full modules required to complete the programme spread over two academic years.
+Teaching is generally done during the day.

 The modules listed below provide some general guidance on what you may be expected to learn during each semester and year of this degree.
 The exact modules available may vary depending on staff availability, research interests, new topics of study, timetabling and student demand.